munibinam/munibinam.github.io/_pages/publications.md

 ---

-## Professional Conference Networks

-**Agricultural Economics**: Regular participant in the Southern Agricultural Economics Association (SAEA) and Agricultural and Applied Economics Association (AAEA), the premier professional organizations for agricultural economists in the United States.

-**Water Resources Research**: Active member of the Universities Council on Water Resources (UCOWR), an interdisciplinary organization advancing water research, education, and policy.

-**Environmental Economics**: Engaged with environmental and resource economics communities through presentations connecting climate science with economic analysis.

----

 <div class="cv-link-section">
   <h3>Complete Academic Record</h3>
   <p style="margin-bottom: 1em; opacity: 0.95;">For a comprehensive list of publications, working papers, and additional research materials, please refer to my curriculum vitae.</p>